 No, our work is non-secular and apolitical.
 We choose our communities by need and do not attempt to influence a community’s religious or political beliefs in any way.

-How can I volunteer and be more involved?
+How can I participate and be more involved?

-Travel with us to Nicaragua to install a solar system!
+- Travel with us to install a solar or improved cookstoves!